jahid-razan/Dashboards/README.md

 * MOQ Unit: Calculate the number of unit requires to be ordered depending on Minimum Order Quantity.
 When a product can be ordered as a single unit, then the MOQ = 1.

                           * MOQ Unit = CEILING (ORDER QTY SEASONAL /MOQ)
-                  * Ceiling function convert a value to the next upper limit.
+                          * Note: Ceiling function convert a value to the next upper limit.
                           * Example:
                           * For a prouct with ORDER QTY SEASONAL = 2 and MOQ = 12 What is the MOQ Unit?
                           * MOQ Unit = Ceiling(20/12)
                                      = Ceiling (1.66)